-The Board of Selectmen shall fill any vacancies based on the unexpired term of the vacancy in order to maintain the staggered cycle of appointments and such appointments will based on recommendations from the Agricultural Commission.
+The Select Board shall fill any vacancies based on the unexpired term of the vacancy in order to maintain the staggered cycle of appointments and such appointments will based on recommendations from the Agricultural Commission.

 SECTION 2.
 Right to Farm